hunter-college-ossd-spr-2020/next.js/examples/with-mongodb/README.md

 Please see the [steps](./link-steps.md) on how to connect MongoDB to your application

 ### Step 2.
-Creating your own Schema
+Set up schema models for the application

-Based on the types of data you need for your application, you need to modified the [Schema](./models/Pet) as well as the [seed data file](./seed/Pet-sampleSeed)
+Based on the types of data needed for your application, you will modify the type definitions in [Pet.js](./models/Pet) as well as the seed data in [Pet-sampleSeed.json](./seed/Pet-sampleSeed)

 ### Step 3.
 Import sample seed data to your MongoDB